Elisa Gaudet: Early life and career

 Born in Arlington, Massachusetts, to parents Paul and Marie Gaudet, Elisa Gaudet began playing golf at the age of fourteen.
 After High School she attended George Mason University and received an undergraduate degree in English Writing and Art History.
 Gaudet then enrolled in graduate studies at Stanford in International Policy but left after two semesters to pursue a full-time modeling career.
 During this time she studied and lived abroad including course studies at the Sorbonne University in Paris, and Imperial College in London, and time spent modeling in Cape Town, South Africa and Tokyo, Japan.

 In 2000, Gaudet began working for the Tour de las Américas and went on to work for the PGA Tour in 2001.
 In 2003, she founded her own consulting firm "Executive Golf International" specializing in golf industry marketing, strategic partnerships, and promotions.
 It was at this time that she also began her ongoing blog and industry column "On The Lip".
 Since the mid 90s Gaudet has also been featured in miscellaneous print and television ads as a model and spokeswoman, and she also played the character of Anne Isley in the television show Nash Bridges.

 In 2016, Gaudet founded Women's Golf Day (WGD), a global initiative focused on introducing women and girls to golf.
 The event has grown to over 1,300 locations in 84 countries.

 Recognition

 In 2022, Gaudet was named one of the "100 Successful Women in Business" by the Global Trade Chamber.

-She was also recognized in 2024 with the ING Industry Honors Award for Business Achievement.
+She was recognized in 2024 with the ING Industry Honors Award for Business Achievement.

+Gaudet received the Hilda Allen Award from Golf Inc. in 2023, which recognizes women leaders in the golf industry.

+In 2018 she received the Champion Award from the National Golf Course Owners Association.